swatiri/Asignments/Virtualization.md

 # Introduction

-Virtualization is a technoloogy that allows access and creation of useful IT services using recourses that are traditionaly bound to a hardware.
+Virtualization is a technology that allows access and creation of useful IT services using recourses that are traditionaly bound to a hardware.
+It allows  an organisation to run several virtual computers, opertating sysytems and applications on a single server and partitioning it into several virtual servers.

 ## Types of virtualisation